jnevesbriard/jnevesbriard.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a neurocritical care physician scientist who aims to improve the outcomes of individuals with acute and severe brain injury such as subarachnoid hemorrhage, ischemic stroke, hypoxic brain injury and status epilepticus.
-Please feel free to reach out to discuss any potential collaborations or opportunities.
+Please feel free to reach out to discuss potential areas of collaboration.

-## Academic Background
+## Background

 I obtained my undergraduate degree in chemisty at McGill University and my medical degree at Université de Montréal.
 During my postgraduate medical education at Université de Montréal, I completed training in the neurology, critical care medicine and clinician-investigator programs, and I obtained my master's degree in epidemiology and certification in electroencephalography from the Canadian Society of Clinical Neurophysiologists.

-## Academic Interests
+## Interests

 My academic work currently focuses on these themes:
 - Ancillary investigations for death determination by neurologic criteria;